seaxe left Anglo Saxon History

 The majority of Saxon words are taken from 'A Dictionary of the Anglo-Saxon language by Rev J Bosworth(1838)' available from Google Books and now online at www.bosworthtoller.com (a massive achievement).

-From our research it would seem that the saxon village names describe the location and are rarely family name derived.
+From our research it would seem that the saxon village names describe the location and are rarely family name derived, and are made up of a number of snippets.
 If you would like to use our translations on your website please click here for instructions.

 Your Location